delta-io/delta-sharing/PROTOCOL.md

 Note: the `items` field may be an empty array or missing when no results are found.
 The client must handle both cases.

 Note: the `id` field is optional.
-If `id` is populated for a Share, its value should be unique across the sharing server and immutable through the Share's lifecycle.
+If `id` is populated for a share, its value should be unique across the sharing server and immutable through the share's lifecycle.

 Note: the `nextPageToken` field may be an empty string or missing when there are no additional results.
 The client must handle both cases.
 </td>